apollographql/apollo/docs/source/tutorial/mutations.md

 ---
 title: "7.
 Update data with mutations"
-description: Start here for the Apollo fullstack tutorial
+description: Modify data with mutations
 ---

 <h2 id="query-component">What is a Mutation component?</h2>